Hakon/reefpoints/_posts/2012-06-21-lessons-learned-six-month-of-running-dockyard.md

 person was doing. *Process is very important*, I would rather have good developers that buy into our process than have awesome developers that don't.
 We function best as a team.
-So when someone isn't buying into the process we've been outlining I need to be the asshole.
+So when someone isn't buying into the process we've been outlining I need to be the guy that says "no".
 A few times this has turned into debates, sometimes into arguments.
 I'm willing to modify our process if something better is proposed but I'm not willing to switch into the "just get it done".
+At the start I avoided uncomfortable conversations, if something was happening that I didn't think was right for DockYard I would wait it out.
+This was a bad idea, the best time to correct something is now.
+Today I am jumping on these things immediately.
+I would rather have an airing of grievances when the issue is small rather than let it blow up.

 Here are some things that, arguably, are [bikeshedding](http://en.wikipedia.org/wiki/Parkinson's_Law_of_Triviality)